istio-ecosystem/wharf-multicluster-sync/scripts/samples/bookinfo/README.md

-After setting up 4 cluster, one for the root CA and the other threes named cluster_a, cluster_b, and cluster_c for Bookinfo services following the following steps:
+After setting up 4 clusters, one for the root CA and the other three clusters (named cluster_a, cluster_b, and cluster_c) for Bookinfo services follow these steps:

 # Demo